Natural Products

 Stroke

 There are more than 100,000 strokes in the UK each year.
-That is around one stroke every five minutes and it is the fourth biggest killer in the in the UK.
+That is around one stroke every five minutes and it is the fourth biggest killer.

 Common symptoms are sudden weakness on one side, loss of speech and balance, and confusion.
 But women often have additional or different symptoms: fainting, agitation, hallucinations, vomiting, pain, hiccups, and seizures.